Sotherly Hotels Inc. Reports Preliminary Operating Results for the First Quarter Ended March 31, 2023

-WILLIAMSBURG, Va., April 03, 2023 (GLOBE NEWSWIRE) -- Sotherly Hotels Inc. SOHO, ("Sotherly" or the "Company"), a self-managed and self-administered lodging real estate investment trust (a "REIT"), today reported preliminary operating results for the Company's ten wholly-owned properties, ("same-store" portfolio metrics).
+/EIN News/ -- WILLIAMSBURG, Va., April 03, 2023 (GLOBE NEWSWIRE) -- Sotherly Hotels Inc. (NASDAQ: SOHO), (“Sotherly” or the “Company”), a self-managed and self-administered lodging real estate investment trust (a “REIT”), today reported preliminary operating results for the Company’s ten wholly-owned properties, (“same-store” portfolio metrics).
 Accordingly, the actual data does not include the participating condominium hotel rooms of the Hyde Resort & Residences and the Hyde Beach House, the Sheraton Louisville Riverside, or the DoubleTree by Hilton Raleigh Brownstone.

 Preliminary same-store portfolio metrics for the first quarter 2023 were as follows: